tadaszelvys/server-library/doc/Use.md

 It is used by almost all other components.

 Please read [this page](component/exception.md) to know how to create and use this component.

-# JWTLoader And JWTCreator

-For components that need to create JWT or to load them, you will have to inject a `JWTLoader` or a `JWTCreator` object.

-In general, you do not need to use them as they are directly used by components.
-You just have to indicate algorithms you want to support and claims you want to check.

-Please read [this page](component/jwt_loader_and_creator.md) to know how to create and use these components.

 # Scope And Scope manager